Calculating... until our next FREE Code-Along Session. Secure your spot now

 Database Design – Part 1: Creating Tables

 Hi and welcome to Five’s Database Design series.
 This series of blog posts teaches you how to create a MySQL database from scratch in Five.
-From adding fields to a table to creating many-to-many relationships between tables and importing data – we cover everything you need to know to build the perfect database.
+From adding table fields to creating many-to-many relationships and importing data – we cover everything you need to know to build the perfect database.

-In this blog post, we explain how to create a database table in Five.
+This blog post explains how to create a database table in Five.
 Tables are what a MySQL database is made of.
 Without tables, there is no database.
-Inside Five we do not need to write complicated CREATE TABLE commands, but can create an entire database in point and click.
+Inside Five we do not need to write complicated CREATE TABLE commands.
+Instead, we can create an entire database in point and click.

 About Five: More Than Just a Database